why is my push lawnmower not cutting evenly?

 The grass you are trying to cut is too long.

-If the lawn is up to your knees you will not get a nice cut.
+You will not get a nice cut if the lawn is up to your knees.
 Cut as high as possible.
 The main issue you are going to get here is that the mower is not going to cut properly where the wheels have pushed the grass down.
 This uncut grass is going to be sticking up again by the next day.
 This is why I would recommend doing a second cut slightly lower the next day.

 A Long New lawn with a mower in the middle